mikepenz/MaterialDrawer/MIGRATION.md

 Now library is kotlin-first.

+* this release contains a big amount of changes, including many breaking API changes to make its implementation easier, and make the APIs better compatible with kotlin.
+* please note that the interface for items changed in the `FastAdapter` as such migrating to the new version will require more effort.

 * Update `FastAdapter` to v4 and make all relevant adjustments to the provided `DrawerItem`s
   * Check the `FastAdapter` changelog and [migration guide](https://github.com/mikepenz/FastAdapter/blob/develop/MIGRATION.md)
 * Update `Android-Iconics` to v4